 HOUSTON — The German Aerospace Center, DLR, has signed a launch services agreement with Seattle-based Spaceflight Inc., for the 2017 launch of Eu:Cropis, a tomato plant growth experiment configured to fly as a secondary payload aboard the company’s Sherpa ride-sharing space tug.
 The year-long robotic space research project is intended to demonstrate plant-growth potential using organic nutrients—including recycled urine—within a satellite greenhouse under reduced ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Sherpa Space Tug Chosen For German Experiment".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Sherpa Space Tug Chosen For German Experiment".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.